 Work values such as discipline and orderliness significantly contribute to individuals' professional success and effectiveness across various settings.
 As highlighted by Johnson and Lee (2017), discipline involves adhering to a systematic and focused approach in one’s work, exhibiting self-control, and maintaining a strong work ethic.
 Similarly, Smith (2018) emphasizes that orderliness refers to being organized, methodical, and systematic in work processes.
 Together, these values are integral to fostering a productive and efficient work environment (Rokeach, 2014).
 Table 3 illustrates the respondents' perceived level of importance of work values in terms of discipline and orderliness.

-Table 3
+Table 3.
 Respondents' Perceived Importance of Work Values Related to Discipline and Orderliness